bologer/anycomment.io/README.txt

 Dark for light background websites, where as light for dark background ones.

-AnyComment stands for simplicity, so default comment have very simple UI, it will up to you what you add to it.
+AnyComment stands for simplicity, so default comment have very simple user interface, it is up to you what features to have.

 Ps.
 Comment will be actively supported and maintained.
 We would like to have your opinions on what is good and what could be improved.
 Thank you for sharing love with us!